 States voluntarily report on PQI 01: Diabetes Short-Term Complications Admissions Rate (PQI01-AD) as part of the Core Set of Adult Health Care Quality Measures.
 These data show performance rates for states that voluntarily reported the measure using Adult Core Set measure specifications.

 The included populations for Adult Core Set measures can vary by state.
 For example, some states include populations in certain programs, such as beneficiaries covered by Medicaid, but exclude beneficiaries in other programs, such as those dually eligible for Medicare and Medicaid.
 In addition, states may include beneficiaries in some delivery systems, but exclude other delivery systems.
 For example, a state may include beneficiaries who are enrolled in managed care, but exclude beneficiaries who are covered on a fee-for-service (FFS) basis.
 This variation in populations can affect measure performance and comparisons.

-The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for this measure: AK, CO, DC, FL, HI, ID, IN, KS, KY, ME, MS, MT, ND, NE, NV, OH, RI, SD, UT, VA, and WI.
+The term “states” includes the 50 states, the District of Columbia, and Puerto Rico.
+The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for this measure: AK, CO, DC, FL, ID, KY, ME, MS, MT, NE, OH, RI, SD, UT, VA, and WI.